Kumamap Kumamap Kumamap

 When and where was the latest bear incident in Sado-Yahiko-Yoneyama Quasi-National Park?

-The most recent bear sighting in Sado-Yahiko-Yoneyama Quasi-National Park was on December 3, 2025 in Sanjo City, Niigata, where 1 Black Bear was reported.
+The most recent bear sighting in Sado-Yahiko-Yoneyama Quasi-National Park was on November 14, 2025 in Kamishinden Intersection, Niigata, where 1 Black Bear was reported.
 Detailed location and surrounding incidents are available on the incident map.

 Where have bears appeared recently in Sado-Yahiko-Yoneyama Quasi-National Park?

-Recent bear sightings in Sado-Yahiko-Yoneyama Quasi-National Park have been concentrated in Yahiko 大字弥彦 (2), Sanjo City (1), Kamishinden Intersection (1).
+Recent bear sightings in Sado-Yahiko-Yoneyama Quasi-National Park have been concentrated in Yahiko 大字弥彦 (2), Kamishinden Intersection (1), Nagaoka 大沼新田 (1).
 These areas have had multiple reports within the last 30 days.

 Is bear activity increasing in Sado-Yahiko-Yoneyama Quasi-National Park?